Ollivanders/CompassClip/README.md

 python3 -m pip install -r requirements.txt
 ```

+## Syncing
+The data collection has already ran on a subset of blocks used for the examples below (the last
+10,000).
+This can be downloaded from s3 using the following command:

+`python3 sync.py`
+The shell command here is abstracted into python to ensure no confusion about what dir you should be
+when  the command.

 ## aims

 - How many chains supported? - any that have an rpc client